How to convert PTE to IELTS scores in 2026?

-PTE updates scoring & marking process
+PTE updates to scoring and marking

 IELTS